 Here are some practical ways to depend on God alone:

 1) Pray.
 Prayer is, among other things, an acknowledgment of God’s power, promises, and provision.
-When you pray, you show our dependence on God.
+When you pray, you demostrate dependence on God.
 The biblical command is to “present your requests to God” (Philippians 4:6).

 2) Honor the Bible.
 The Word of God has information, instructions, examples, and promises for New Testament believers.
 Read from the Bible every day.
 Check everything against the truth of the Word (Acts 17:11).
 And when there is a conflict between what the Bible says and what anyone else says, go with the Bible.
 “I will listen to what God the LORD says” (Psalm 85:8).